-There is no cap on the number of wild Pacific oyster licences that may be issued but as for the take of all bivalves for commercial fisheries, operators are bound by the requirements of the Tasmanian Shellfish Quality Assurance Program (TSQAP) and are liable to pay the associated fees.
+There is no cap on the number of wild Pacific oyster licences that may be issued but as for the take of all bivalves for commercial fisheries, operators are bound by the requirements of the Shellfish Market Access Program (ShellMAP) and are liable to pay the associated fees.

 More details on the fishery are available in the Shellfish Fishery Policy: